-The programme consists of 4 core modules with two additional modules for the MSc REIF.
+The programme consists of four core modules with two additional modules for the MSc REIF.
 Each core module has been designed around six learning packages and is a ‘stand-alone’ module to enable you to start the programme at any point.

 The Real Estate Investment Market